Arisha004/PORTFOLIO_WEBSITE_ARISHA/README.md

 - **Smooth Scrolling**: Clicking on anchor links scrolls smoothly to the targeted section of the page.
 - **Dark Mode Toggle**: Users can switch between dark and light modes, with the preference saved in `localStorage` for future visits.

-### JSON File (`data.json`):
+### JSON File (`projects.json`):
-Stores data for different sections (e.g., project details, skills, etc.) in a structured format that can be dynamically loaded and displayed on the website.
+Stores data for different sections (e.g., project details,tags etc.) in a structured format that can be dynamically loaded and displayed on the website.

 I have used PostImage for free image hosting to reduce file sizes, which is a more efficient approach for faster website loading and better performance.